Tha City Paper

-Tha City Paper is an American rapper, currently signed to the Ca$hville Records record label.
+Marcus Fitzgerald, known professionally as Tha City Paper, is American rapper and hip hop artist.

 Early life

-The City Paper grew up on the north and west side of Nashville.
+The City Paper grew up on the north and west side of Nashville, Tennessee.
+While in high school, Tha City Paper enjoyed basketball before joining the hip-hop scene.

+Music career

+Solo career

 Around 1996–1997 while in high school, Paper was dating the cousin of a rapper named Pistol.
 He also knew Pistol's cousins, who were a part of a group called "PJN", which Pistol created.
-Marcus Fitzgerald, Tha City Paper's name, was a thriving young basketball player before joining the hip-hop scene.

-Music career

-Solo career

-Young Paper began to frequently listen in on the group PJN recording sessions, which sparked his interest in rap.
+The City Paper began to frequently listen in on the group PJN recording sessions, which sparked his interest in rap.
 He later became a part of that group.
 Over time, he featured on plenty of Pistol's tracks, and gradually gained success.
-He has made many songs, including "City Paper (dope boy swagg)", and "Lil Bo Tuff" which were off his independent album Paper View.

-In 2011 he dropped a mixtape entitled DOPaminE which was hosted by DJ Scream.
+He has written several songs, including "City Paper (dope boy swagg)", and "Lil Bo Tuff" which were off his independent album Paper View.
+In 2011, he dropped a mixtape entitled DOPaminE which was hosted by DJ Scream.

 Cashville Records

 After Young Buck heard Tha City Paper's mixtape DOPaminE he was quick to sign him to Ca$hville Records in early 2012.
-In the summer of 2012 Buck and Paper worked together on a collaboration mixtape entitled G.a.S - Gangsta and Street.
+In the summer of 2012, Buck and Paper worked together on a collaboration mixtape entitled G.a.S - Gangsta and Street.
 This was the first project Paper released through Ca$hville Records.